heather-desiree-carl-NLP-project/NLP-group-project/README.md

 ## Recommendations/With More Time:
 1. We would add in varying repo languages to see if we could increase the model's drop off on validate set.
-2. Adding in more Java and JavaScript readme's specifically may help model performance since they are the lowest amount of repo's we have.
+2. Adding in more Java and JavaScript readme files specifically may help model performance since they are the lowest amount of repos we have.